interest-protocol/suitears/README.md

 capabilities
-├─ owner — "Owner capability to give access to multiple objects" ├─ quest — "A wrapper that can only be unwrapped once a set of actions are completed" ├─ request — "A hot potato to ensure that a set of requests are completed before destroying it" ├─ timelock — "Timelock capability to add a delay between actions" collections
+├─ owner — "Owner capability to give access to multiple objects" ├─ quest — "A wrapper that can only be unwrapped once a set of actions are completed" ├─ request_lock — "A hot potato to ensure that a set of requests are completed before destroying it" ├─ timelock — "Timelock capability to add a delay between actions" collections
 ├─ ac_collection — "Capability access wrapper for collections"